YusufKhan/genshin_artifact_appraiser2/README.md

   - Show team, rotation details / Enka build name
 - Group characters by artifact set and domain
 - Display table of off-set pieces
+- Use total Er needed and factor in character ascension+weapon+ER time

 Feel free to PM me on Discord ( mechatr0nix ) to submit improved default weights, or for any other discussion about this project.